 Network Support Encyclopedia Professional Volume and NSEPro are trademarks of Novell, Inc.

 NetWorld is a registered service mark of Novell, Inc. in the United States and other countries.

-Novell is a service mark of Novell, Inc. and a registered trademark of Novell, Inc. in the United States and other countries.
+Novell is a service mark and a registered trademark of Novell, Inc. in the United States and other countries.